Modified Requirements Track

 It is expected that an applicant who qualifies for the Modified Requirements Track has appropriate and adequate music skills and clinical experience, as demonstrated in the listed pre-requisites, and will work through the course with minimal support from a mentor.

 Tuition for the Modified Requirements Track is $625.
-Those who qualify for the Modified Requirements Track will receive the materials for both Level 1 and Level 2 upon acceptance and payment of tuition.
+Those who qualify for the Modified Requirements Track will receive the course notebooks for both Level 1 and Level 2 upon acceptance and payment of tuition.

 To apply for the Modified Requirements Track, submit all of the items on the CMCP Modified Requirements Track Prerequisite Checklist to one of the addresses below.
 Please note that the $100 application fee is non-refundable and separate from the tuition.
 If submitting electronically, make the payment through the link on the website and use a Dropbox or similar method for the recorded and written submissions.
 If sending your submission through the mail, use a stiff reinforced package in order to protect your recordings from damage.
 Your submission will be evaluated and you will be notified when the evaluation is complete.